RV Condensation: Keeping Moisture Out of Your RV

 This post may contain affiliate links.

 If you’ve lived or traveled in an RV in the winter (or for a lengthy amount of time), chances are you’ve dealt with RV condensation.
 Condensation forms when warm moist air meets cool surfaces, or vice versa.
-RV condensation is the water droplets that form on your RV walls, windows, and makes things feel wet.
+RV condensation is the water droplets that form on your RV walls and windows and make things feel wet.

 Sad face drawn on RV window covered in condensation